 The common between the large and small scale projects is the goal.
 Even though the size does not matter, the important thing here is the improvement of:

 Quality of deliverables;

 Eliminate or minimize the waste;

 Reduce production and construction costs.

 If we compare the Project Size and BIM benefits vs the Time and the Effort needed within the project, we would be seeing clearly the differences.
 So, what would be the scale of BIM implementation, depends on your goals.
-Of course, for larger projects you will need bigger investments and time to fulfill the project, but then the return on investment will be higher as well.
-With the smaller projects you will have smaller goals to achieve.
-This means you will need lower investment and shorter time to finish it.
+Of course, for larger projects, you will need bigger investments and time to fulfill the project, but then the return on investment will be higher as well.
+With the smaller projects, you will have smaller goals to achieve.
+This means you will need a lower investment and a shorter time to finish it.
 Therefore, the return on investment (ROI) corresponds to BIM and Project Objectives.

-So, Big BIM or Small BIM - depends on your goals, project scale and the results you want to achieve.
+So, Big BIM or Small BIM - depends on your goals, project scale, and the results you want to achieve.